KDurimel/GSEAtools/Readme.md

 Standalone application
 ---------------------

-Rscript GENIAL-NOShiny.R

 This is the GUI interfaced R script (i.e Non-Shiny), containing more features that the interfaced one.

 ## Usage (Linux/Mac OS X)

+From scratch :

+	Rscript GENIAL-NOShiny.R

-If necessary, set up the scripts permissions inside the src path :
+OR, set up the scripts permissions inside the src path :

 	chmod +x src/*

-Add the scripts to your bashrc (/home/username/.bashrc) :
+Then, add the scripts to your bashrc (/home/username/.bashrc) :

 	export PATH=$PATH:src/
+	alias Genial='Rscript GENIAL-NOShiny.R'

-Then you can run it as a shell command :
+Then, you can run it as a shell command :

 	GENIAL-NOShiny.R